See why the iPhone is changing the cinematic landscape.

 This intimate and immersive online workshop combines meeting as a small group in our virtual classroom via Zoom for lectures and demonstrations and doing filming and editing exercises at your location.
 Students will edit their work using Adobe Premiere Pro.
 If you do not currently have this software, you can purchase it or avail yourself of a seven-day free trial.

-Note: Participants should download the free trial version of the FiLMiC Pro app (approx. $15) which is available at the Apple App Store or via Google Play.
+Note: Participants should download the free trial version of the FiLMiC Pro app which is available at the Apple App Store or via Google Play.
 We will also discuss other apps that provide alternatives to this subscription-based model.
-While students can explore the essential dynamics of how to make more effective films with your phone or DSLR without purchasing additional attachments and equipment, the tuition reduction for the online version of this class will allow you to acquire some highly recommended gear to help you get the most out of your experience.
+While students can explore the essential dynamics of how to make more effective films with their phone or DSLR without purchasing additional attachments and equipment, the tuition reduction for the online version of this class will allow you to acquire some highly recommended gear to help you get the most out of your experience.
 The instructor’s equipment recommendations are listed here.
 She is also happy to suggest affordable options that will accommodate your budget.